 A.2.1.
 Use addition and subtraction within 100 to solve one- and two-step word problems involving situations of adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem.
-(2.OA.1)
+(CCSS 2.OA.A.1 or 2.OA.1)